TheKnarf247/Quick-Snippet/Readme.txt

 Quick Snippet v1.0.2

-Quick Snippet is a lightweight Windows desktop application for storing, organizing, and quickly copying reusable text snippets.
+A fast, lightweight desktop app for managing reusable text snippets.

-Features:
+---

+What’s New in v1.0.2

+* Added snippet filtering (search box with live results)
+* Added snippet sorting (A–Z and Z–A)
+* Added category filtering (search categories instantly)
+* Added category sorting (A–Z and Z–A)

+---

+Improvements

+* Improved layout and spacing for filter and sort controls
+* More consistent behavior across categories and snippets
+* Better usability when working with larger snippet collections

+---

+Fixes

+* Fixed minor UI sizing/alignment issues
+* General stability improvements

+---

+Features

+* Create, edit, rename, and delete snippets
-- Organize snippets into categories
+* Organize snippets into categories
-- One-click copy functionality
-- System tray support (minimize instead of closing)
+* System tray support
-- Import and export snippets via JSON
+* Import and export snippets and categories (JSON)
-- Light and dark themes
+* Light and dark themes

-Usage:
-- Select a category to view its snippets
-- Click a snippet to copy it to your clipboard
+* One-click copy to clipboard
-- Use the File menu to import or export data
-- Settings are available through the menu

-Notes:
-- Snippets and settings are stored in your AppData folder
-- Closing the window may minimize to the system tray depending on settings
-- Right-click the tray icon for additional options

-Install Location:
-- By default, the app installs to Program Files
+---

+Version: 1.0.2

-Created by Frank Noonan
+Author: Frank Noonan

-Knarf Industries
+---

+Thanks for using Quick Snippet.